Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 Here we explore how to set up layouts in Smalltalk code.

+Along the way, we will introduce some tools as well.

 If you have not done so already, please read part 1, which includes instructions to get required Features:
 - https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/LayoutTour.md